 6. Dish Soap

 Dish soap gets “consumed” relatively quickly, so why not save a few dollars by getting the cheapest bottle they have at the store?
 Well, one reason is that most cheap dish soaps aren’t very concentrated, while the more “expensive” soaps typically are.
 That means you’ll use up your dish soap faster, and you may not end up saving any money at all!
+If you are the type of person that likes to make your own stuff, you might want to give our homemade dish soap a try.

 7. Kitchen Knives